schmich/instascan/README.md

 - Create a new scanner with options.
 - `opts.monitor`: The HTML element to use for the camera's video preview.
 Must be a `<video>` element.
 By default, an invisible element will be created.
-- `opts.mirror`: Whether to mirror the video preview.
+- `opts.mirror`: Whether to horizontally mirror the video preview.
+This is helpful when trying to scan a QR code with a user-facing camera.
 Default `true`.
-- `opts.backgroundScan`: Whether to scan when the tab is not shown/focused.
-When `false`, this reduces CPU usage when the page is not active.
+- `opts.backgroundScan`: Whether to actively scan when the tab is not active.
+When `false`, this reduces CPU usage when the tab is not active.
 Default `false`.
-- `opts.refractoryPeriod`: The period, in milliseconds, before the same QR code will be consecutively recognized.
+- `opts.refractoryPeriod`: The period, in milliseconds, before the same QR code will be recognized in succession.
 Default `5000`.
 - `opts.scanPeriod`: The period, in rendered frames, between scans.
 A lower scan period increases CPU usage but makes scan response faster.
 Default `1` (i.e. analyze every frame).
 - `opts.captureImage`: Whether to include the scanned image data as part of the scan result.
 See the `scan` event for format details.
 Default `false`.